 The Mount Sinai Center for Stress, Resilience and Personal Growth (CSRPG) is a resource available to all Mount Sinai faculty, staff, trainees, and medical and graduate students.
 Our Center has a long name but a simple mission – provide scientifically-grounded services that support the resilience and psychological well-being of our Mount Sinai community.

-Studies of disaster responders, including health care workers, show concerning rates of post-traumatic stress disorder, depression, alcohol misuse, anxiety, and burnout.
+We have seen the many challenges faced by members of the Mount Sinai community firsthand.
+We know from recent studies of health care workers, students, and trainees indicate that anxiety, depression, and other stress-related symptoms are common.
 But research also shows that stressful experiences can bring out strengths and promote personal growth.
-At Mount Sinai, we want to help our employees manage and mitigate distress and grow from challenges.
-To do that, we provide services designed to promote recovery and resilience including resilience workshops, behavioral health treatment, and our app.
+At CSRPG, we want to help our Mount Sinai family manage and mitigate distress and grow from challenges.
+To do that, we provide services designed to promote recovery and resilience, including workshops, behavioral health treatment, and our app.
 We hope our model can serve to help health care systems, institutions, and communities worldwide.

-Many other Mount Sinai offices and departments also provide supportive services to all faculty, staff, and trainees.
+Many other Mount Sinai offices and departments also provide supportive services to faculty, staff, students, and trainees.
 Our partners include:

 - Office of Well-Being and Resilience